PRiSM: Benchmarking Phone Realization in Speech Models: Analysis

 Ideally, PR systems would faithfully transcribe the actual pronunciation in the speech signal via acoustic modeling.
 Instead, model transcriptions often normalize toward standard pronunciations or other probabilistically likely phone patterns \citep{zipa,powsm}, essentially relying on (phone-level) language modeling \citep{pimentel2020phonotactic}.\footnote{A common example of such phonotactic knowledge is the intuition that \textit{brick} [\textipa{b\*rIk}] is a valid phone sequence in English while \textit{bnick} [\textipa{bnIk}] is not \citep{spe}.} Additionally, models can also overfit phonotactics from the high-resource languages.
 In this experiment, we investigate the extent to which PR systems rely on such phonotactic patterns present in the training data, as opposed to information derived directly from acoustic signal.

 Using TIMIT \cite{garofolo1993timit}'s time-aligned phone transcripts, we replace $p\%$ of phones with silence, transcribe the modified speech using PR, and compute PFER against a reference containing only the remaining phones.
 In \autoref{fig:fervsnoise}, we plot the phone masking rate against the PFER for different model families.
 For a model that only relies on the acoustic waveform for prediction, the curve would be a horizontal line.
 However, for models that rely on phonotactics, the PFER will increase with greater noise.
 While all models start at a similar PFER, Wav2Vec2Phs and \powsmctc perform better than ZIPAs and \powsm at higher masking levels.
-Thus \textbf{Wav2Vec2Phs relies more on the acoustic signal} than on phonotactics.
-While \powsm is an AED model trained with next-token prediction, Wav2Vec2Phs and \powsmctc are encoder-only models trained with the CTC objective.
+This pattern is consistent with \textbf{differences in output dependency}: \powsm, as an AED model, conditions each prediction on previously generated outputs, whereas Wav2Vec2Phs and \powsmctc use CTC-style decoding without such dependencies, making them less susceptible to error propagation under masking.

 However, ZIPAs are also encoder-only (Zipformer \cite{yao2023zipformer}) models, but they are trained with a consistency regularized CTC (CR-CTC) loss \cite{crctc}.
-The high PFER of ZIPA means that \textbf{CR-CTC loss biases the model to learn from both phonotactics and acoustics}.
-We hypothesize that ZIPAs' Zipformer-based downsampling bottleneck can be another possible reason for ZIPA's high PFER.
+Their behavior suggests that \textbf{stability is not determined by encoder-only design alone}.
+CR-CTC requires a model to produce similar representations despite the noise in input speech.
+This explains the behavior observed in our analysis.
 We also observe that the insertion rates for different models follow the same trend as the curves in \autoref{fig:fervsnoise}, showing that POWSM and ZIPA produce phonetic transcriptions even when there is no input speech.
 Interestingly, \zipactcns and \powsm perform best on unseen languages, but \powsm struggles with seen-language variation, and \zipactcns underperforms on pathological speech.
 This aligns with the idea that some tasks benefit from learned phonological patterns, while others depend more on capturing acoustic information.